yashbhoyar/Algorithmic-Trading-/README.md

   3.Fibbonaci pivot point levels
   4.Gann degrees

- The strategies are made by combination of indicators, combination of indicator and candlestick patterns and target ,entry,stoploss are determined on the basic of levels
+ The strategies are made by combination of indicators, combination of indicator and candlestick patterns and target ,entry,stoploss are determined on the basis of levels

  Disclaimer:The strategies used are based on my own personal trading experience , Follow this strategies on your own risk!!!!!!